imsnif/bandwhich/README.md

 This is my first attempt at Rust. :)

 ### How does it work?
 `what` sniffs a given network interface and records IP packet size, cross referencing it with the `/proc` filesystem.

-`what` is responsive to the terminal window size, displaying less info if there is no room for it.

-`what` will attempt to resolve ips to their host name in the background using reverse DNS on a best effort basis.
+It is responsive to the terminal window size, displaying less info if there is no room for it.
+It will also attempt to resolve ips to their host name in the background using reverse DNS on a best effort basis.

 ### Installation
 At the moment, `what` is available through Cargo as a binary package.